gl-inet/docs-astrowarp/docs/tutorials/setting_up_astrowarp_with_glinet_routers_remote_access.md

 # Setting Up AstroWarp with GL.iNet Routers: Remote Access

-This document outlines the steps to create a remote access scenario that allows you to securely access your company's network resources, such as computers, NAS, printers, etc., from a remote location.
+This document outlines the steps to create a remote access scenario that allows you to securely access your company's network resources, such as computers, NAS, printers, etc, from a remote location.

 ![](../images/tutorials/remote-access/1.png)

 ## **Creating the Network**

-**Step 1:** Select a plan to create the network (available with all plans)."
+**Step 1:** Select a plan to create the network (available with all plans).

 ![](../images/tutorials/remote-access/2.png)

-**Step 2:** Set a Network Name: Choose a preferred name for your network, such as "Remote_Access."
+**Step 2:** Set a Network Name: Choose a preferred name for your network, such as "Remote_Access".

 ![](../images/tutorials/remote-access/3.png)